-I wanted to give the whole thing a test run, so when I popped off to Canada last week, it seemed like the perfect opportunity to indulge my inner fat kid.
-The first thing you’ll need to do before you do anything else is to name your map, so I picked something that would make sense — “Toronto” seemed to do the job pretty well.
+I wanted to give the whole thing a test run, so when I popped off to Canada last week, it seemed like the perfect opportunity.
+The first thing you’ll need to do before you do anything else is to name the map, so I picked something that would make sense — “Toronto” seemed to do the job pretty well.

 I quickly set the city as its base location by making a broad search for Toronto, Ontario thus setting it as the basis for all my future searches.
 It was now time for my poutine-butgusting itinerary to be documented.

 If you’ve ever played around with Adobe Photoshop, the first thing you’ll notice is that you can create several “layers,” or in this case, a way to group types of locations.
-Unfortunately, you can only have up to three layers, so I had to pick three logical ways to organize all the places I wanted to go to.
+Unfortunately, you can only have up to three layers, so we had to pick three logical ways to organize all the places.
 These layers ended up being naturally labeled Restaurants, Attractions, and Other.

 To make things easier, Google has placed a small toolbar just below the search box.
 There are three main actions: select, add a marker, and add a line.
 Two other actions, redo and undo, will help you customize your map further.